oyyd/swift-tokio-kcp/README.md

 # swift-tokio-kcp

-`swift-tokio-kcp` provides [kcp](https://github.com/skywind3000/kcp) network communication to swift.
+`swift-tokio-kcp` provides [kcp](https://github.com/skywind3000/kcp) network communication capabilities to swift.

-Kcp is a fast and reliable ARQ protocol that targets on low latency network communication, and is expected to work more stable than TCP in network environments with a certain packet loss. `swift-tokio-kcp` is a binding of [tokio_kcp](https://github.com/Matrix-Zhang/tokio_kcp).
+Kcp is a fast and reliable ARQ protocol targeting low latency network communication and is expected to work more stable than TCP in network environments with certain packet loss. `swift-tokio-kcp` is a binding of [tokio_kcp](https://github.com/Matrix-Zhang/tokio_kcp).

 ## Features

-- As the core part of kcp communication is done by tokio_kcp which is a rust implementation, `swift-tokio-kcp` is expected to have **better performance**, i.e. less latency and cpu/memory consumption, than pure swift implementations.
+- Since the core part of kcp communication is handled by tokio_kcp, which is a rust implementation, `swift-tokio-kcp` is expected to offer **better performance**, i.e. low latency and reduces cpu/memory consumption, compared to pure swift implementations.

 ![write_10mb_profile](./doc/write_10mb.png)

-- The exported swift package contains only built libraries, therefore you don't need rust environments to use this package.
+- The exported swift package contains only pre-built libraries, so you don't need a rust environment to use this package.
 See the code in tags for detail, e.g. [tag 0.1.0](https://github.com/oyyd/swift-tokio-kcp/tree/0.1.0).

-- Disadvantage: As the binding is shipped through `uniffi-rs` and other reasons, currently the binding has to be built as a static lib which could increase the size of your application to about `9.6MB`.
+- Disadvantage: Since the binding is deliveried through `uniffi-rs` and other reasons, it currently has to be built as a static lib which could increase the size of your application to about `9.6MB`.

 ## Example